json-api-dotnet/JsonApiDotNetCore/docs/usage/faq.md

 # Frequently Asked Questions

 #### Where can I find documentation and examples?
-While the [documentation](~/usage/resources/index.md) covers basic features and a few runnable example projects are available [here](https://github.com/json-api-dotnet/JsonApiDotNetCore/tree/master/src/Examples), many more advanced use cases are available as integration tests [here](https://github.com/json-api-dotnet/JsonApiDotNetCore/tree/master/test/JsonApiDotNetCoreTests/IntegrationTests), so be sure to check them out!
+The [documentation](~/usage/resources/index.md) covers basic features, as well as [advanced use cases](~/usage/advanced/index.md).
+Several runnable example projects are available [here](https://github.com/json-api-dotnet/JsonApiDotNetCore/tree/master/src/Examples).

 #### Why don't you use the built-in OpenAPI support in ASP.NET Core?
 The structure of JSON:API request and response bodies differs significantly from the signature of JsonApiDotNetCore controllers.